 - Blog Posts

 - FAQ videos

 There is an audience at each of these platforms, just remember to place the videos correctly.
-For example, posting a 5 minute long Educational Video might not give you a lot of shares and likes on your Instagram.
-It is content meant for YouTube, or FAQ pages.
+For example, posting a 5-minute long educational video about how to buy dark chocolates online in india might not give you a lot of shares and likes on your Instagram.
+It is content meant for YouTube or FAQ pages.